GAR-for-GATC/3D-Print-Files/Peg Sample Board/README.md

 Results:

 All Results are in mm.
 Top shows the designed diameter of the pegs.
 All other values show the actual measurements.
-Measurements were taken using an iGaging digital caliper with a measurment tolerance of +/- 0.0127mm for all measurements.
+Measurements were taken using an iGaging digital caliper with a measurment tolerance of +/- 0.0127mm.

 Part | 5.0|5.1|5.2|5.3|5.4|5.5|5.6|5.7|5.8|5.9|
 -----|----|---|---|---|---|---|---|---|---|---|